pyjamafish/challenges/README.md

 given a 2D array such that each element of the outer array is an array representing the portion sizes of a restaurant's entrees (in grams), return the index of the array with greatest average portion size.
-Bob enjoys choice, so in the case of a tie, return the index of the array with the greater number of entrees.

 Example input:
 ```